Kijem45/Bank-Churn-Analysis/README.md

 https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset

 ### Data Information
-customer_id, unused variable.
+1. customer_id - unused variable.
-credit_score, used as input.
+2. credit_score - used as input.
-country, used as input.
+3. country - used as input.
-gender, used as input.
+4. gender, used as input.
+5. age - used as input.
+6. tenure - used as input.
+7. balance - used as input.
+8. products_number - used as input.
-age, used as input.
+9. credit_card - used as input.
-tenure, used as input.
+10. active_member - used as input.
-balance, used as input.
+11. estimated_salary - used as input.
-products_number, used as input. credit_card, used as input. active_member, used as input. estimated_salary, used as input. churn, used as the target.
+12. churn - used as the target.
 1 if the client has left the bank during some period or 0 if he/she has not.

 ## Tool